faros-ai/faros-cicd-github-action/README.md

 ### Report a CI Event To Faros

-To report a code build to Faros specify `CI` in the `event` parameter and the build details.
+To report a code build to Faros specify `CI` in the `event` parameter and include the `CI` required fields.

 ```yaml
 - name: Report code build to Faros